Synonym(s)

 Clinical featuresThis section has been translated automatically.

-- Chronic anal dermatitis: "Symptom of the moist and itchy anus".
-Usually sharply defined, weeping erythema of the anal and perianal region with crumbly scaling as well as punctiform and extensive erosions, rhagades, linear scratch marks as an expression of the usually severe, unbearable itching.
+Chronic anal dermatitis: "Symptom of moist and itchy anus".
+Usually indistinct, weeping plaques of the swollen anal and perianal region with crumbly scaling as well as punctate and extensive erosions, rhagades, line-shaped or extensive scratch marks as an expression of the usually excruciating itching.

 Differential diagnosisThis section has been translated automatically.